 About This Statistic

 This statistic depicts the estimated size of the global fragrance market from 2012 to 2021.
-In 2016, the global fragrance market is estimated to be worth about USD 40.1 billion.
+By 2021, the global fragrance market is estimated to be worth about 43.6 billion U.S. dollars.

 Personal care has the second largest market share for fragrance products, following only the household products sector.
-As of 2013, the leading cosmetic and fragrance company in the world was Procter & Gamble, which generated a revenue of 61.74 billion euros.
+As of 2015, the leading cosmetic and fragrance company in the world was L'Oreal, which generated a revenue of 25.3 billion euros.

 North America is the largest global market when it comes to fragrance products.
 In 2015, the leading women's fragrance brand in the United States was Elizabeth Taylor's White Diamonds.
 The brand generated approximately 23.2 million U.S. dollars, just about double what the second leading brand, Viva La Juicy, generated.